NickZward/Personal-Projects/The Pizza Project/README.md

 ![Screenshot 2023-03-24 at 10 51 15 PM](https://user-images.githubusercontent.com/29818091/227715330-41088c54-cad8-4b54-a46c-e4cf2d259f34.png)

 ## Inventory Management:
-The second dashboard is all about inventory management.
-This will be a lot more complicated than the orders.
-Mainly because I needed to calculate how much inventory will be used and then I have to identify inventory that needs reordering.
-I also want to calculate how much each pizza costs to make based on the cost of the ingredients so that I can keep an eye on pricing and P/L. This dashboard contains information such as:
+The second dashboard was more complex, involving inventory management, where I needed to calculate inventory usage and identify which items needed reordering.
+I also calculated the cost of each pizza based on the cost of ingredients, enabling me to monitor pricing and profits.
-Total quantity by ingredient, total cost of ingredients, calculated cost of pizza, percentage stock remaining by ingedient.
 In order to extract the information needed for this dashboard I used this query:

 ```
 SELECT
 	s1.item_name AS item_name,